How to Measure Your Foot

 Sizes may vary slightly depending on foot shape and brand.
 This guide is for reference only.

-How to Choose the Right String Tension
+How String Tension Affects Play

 Recommended Tension by Player Level